 - Debug Mode: Debug is enabled by default.
 Just hold while selecting a level on the Level Select screen.
 The ring counter will be replaced with a player sprite/frame counter.

 - All Chaos Emeralds: At the sound test screen, play songs 02, 04, 06, 08.

-- Knuckles is a selectable character in the one player mode.
+- Knuckles is a selectable character in 1-player mode.

 - All the explosions are black when debug mode is enabled.

-- The echo track of Flying Battery Zone's Act 1 music will go off sync after two loops, and slowly gain drag behind the lead melody.
+- The echo track of Flying Battery Zone's Act 1 music still goes off sync after two loops, and slowly gain drag behind the lead melody.

-- The S monitor makes the characters take their Hyper form as in Sonic 3 & Knuckles, rather than Super as in Sonic 3 final.
+- The "S" monitor makes the characters take their Hyper form as in Sonic 3 & Knuckles, rather than Super as in Sonic 3 final.

 - Hyper Sonic's stars around his body are completely different than in the final, and he has no afterimages.

 - Unlike in final versions, if the "S" monitor is used with Knuckles, Hyper Knuckles WILL cause an earthquake when gliding for a distance into a wall.